 Next group meeting: See Slack.

-I am currently recruiting a PhD student and a postdoc – please get in touch for further information (with a brief summary of research interests, CV, and email addresses of references)!
+If you are interested in doing a PhD in my group, please get in touch for further information (with a brief summary of research interests, CV, and email addresses of references).

 Publications and Preprints